More Fun, Less Sun

 Understand the risks associated with skin cancer and how to protect yourself.

-Skin cancers are the most common cancer with some 5.4 million new cases reported per year in the U.S., and the majority of cases are linked to ultraviolet (UV) light that people usually receive from sun exposure.
+Skin cancers are the most common cancer.
+The majority of cases are linked to ultraviolet (UV) light that people usually receive from sun exposure.

 - 20% of people will have skin cancer at some point